gabe-terrell/go-router/README.md

 - Perform common quick operations for objects such as list or new
 - Jump to any page in the setup menu or the developer console
 - Navigate to any commonly used custom page or tab in your org
-- Intelligently navigate to startup objects when given their IDs
+- Intelligently navigate to setup objects when given their IDs

 Simply type the command into your browser: